Centre for Ecological Land-use,

 Waste without borders

-Waste Without Borders (WWB) specializes in Regional Integrated Solid Waste Management (RISWM) with Zero Landfilling and comprises of a team of sustainability experts who have made their mark in the said field.
+Waste Without Borders (WWB) specializes in Rural Solid Waste Management with Zero Landfilling.
+WWB comprises of a team of sustainability experts who have made their mark in the said field.

-Based on WWB’s experience and extensive research by our Sustainable Energy Research Department, housing renowned experts in the field of clean energy, we have designed this innovative ZERO LANDFILLING SOLUTION incorporating Plasma/Plastic-Pyrolysis, Microalgae Bio-refinery and Bio-remediation.
+Based on WWB’s experience and extensive research we have designed an innovative ZERO LANDFILLING SOLUTION incorporating Plasma/Plastic-Pyrolysis, Microalgae Bio-refinery and Bio-remediation.

 Our aim is to use local resources and traditional knowledge as well as newly discovered concepts to an optimal degree, therewith improving esteem and livelihood of the local people.
 Therefor, women groups are very important.